swiss-ai-center/a-guide-to-mlops/presentation/README.md

 ## Prerequisites

-♿ Accessible to everyone!
+♿ Accessible to everyone

-🧠 Basic knowledge of Python and terminal is sufficient
+🧠 Basic knowledge of Python and the terminal is sufficient

 💳 A valid credit card for cloud deployment

-🤝 You will be accompanied throughout the guide!
+🤝 You will be accompanied throughout the guide

 ![bg right:40% 70%](./images/python-logo.svg)